Hair Transplants Limitations

 - After a hair transplant to increase graft survival, thicken hair, and manage future loss.

 Hair Regeneration has been successful in 99% of men and women in the past 7 years.
-For many patients, Hair Regeneration after a single time treatment appears to last 3 to 5 years.
+For many patients, Hair Regeneration after a single time treatment appears to last 2 to 5 years, and beyond.
 Individual hair loss profiles do vary based on age of onset, rate of progression, and degree of hair loss.
 Some people do not respond to Hair Regeneration.

 To learn more about Hair Regeneration, click here.